 Remember to restart your computer after each driver is updated.

-Your motherboard drivers need to be updated constantly.
+You should update motherboard drivers constantly.
 If they remain outdated, you can experience several issues in terms of Internet connectivity, sound, video, and so on.
-Therefore, it is essential that you update your motherboard drivers every time there is a new update.
+Therefore, it is essential that you update motherboard drivers every time there is a new update.

 To update your motherboard drivers, follow the given steps